MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 - mp3
 - ogg

-### Configuration
+#### Configuration

 - **Resources path/Key**

     Insert the relative file path from the Resources folder.
 Please note that you have to omit the file extension, as shown in the example.
 You can find more information about this on https://docs.unity3d.com/ScriptReference/Resources.Load.html.

     If localization is enabled, this should instead be a key in the localization table associated with the process, which contains the localized resources path.

-See the entry for the [Play TextToSpeech Audio Behavior](#guidanceplay-texttospeech-audio) for more information on localization support.

-#### Example
+    **Example without localization**
     File to be played: `Assets/.../Resources/Sounds/click-sound.ogg`
-Default resource path: `Sounds/click-sound`
+    Text/Key: `Sounds/click-sound`

+    **Example with localization**
+    File to be played: `Assets/.../Resources/Sounds/click-sound.ogg`
+    Text/Key: `click-sound-key`
+    Localization table translation: `Sounds/click-sound`

 - **Volume**